ziggybaz/libcurl-API/README.md

 # libcurl-API
-Using libcurl to make http requests
+Using libcurl to make http requests using libcurl and the C programming language just messing around🤣